Asadollah Bayat-Zanjani: Biography

 degree of Marja', thus being a mujtahid.
 Among his teachers were Allameh Tabatabaei, Morteza Motahhari, Ruhollah Khomeini, Ayatollah Araki and Golpaygani.

 He is author of more than 10 books and is currently teaching Philosophy and religion in Qom Seminary.

 Political career

 Before the 1979 Iranian Revolution, Zanjani was a pro-democracy activist.
 In 1972, he was arrested and spent a year in prison.
 After the revolution, he was involved in the launching of the Islamic Republican Party.
 Zanjani was also a member of the committee to reassess the Iranian constitution.
 He was elected three times to Iranian parliament where he represented the city of Zanjan.

 Grand Ayatollah Zanjani was among the influential clerics who supported ex-prime minister Mousavi and questioned the legitimacy of Mahmoud Ahmadinejad's presidency.

 In September 2022, following the death of Mahsa Amini in the custody of the Guidance Patrol, Zanjani said that the Guidance Patrol is “not only an illegal and anti-Islamic body, but also illogical.
 No part of our country’s laws assigns any mission or responsibility to this vigilante force,” and accused it of committing “repression and immoral acts.”

+On 3 February 2026, Zanjani's son, Mohsen, announced that his father cancelled the annual Mid-Sha'ban celebrations in memory of those killed during the 2025–2026 Iranian protests.